przempore/nvim-config/README.md

 ## Environment Detection

-The configuration automatically detects if it's running under Nix by checking for the `NIX_PROFILES` environment variable:
+The configuration automatically detects if plugins are managed by Nix by checking if core plugins (like plenary.nvim) are already in the runtimepath:

-- **Nix environment**: Plugins are managed by Nix, lazy.nvim is not loaded
+- **Nix-managed plugins** (NixOS with home-manager): Plugins are pre-installed, lazy.nvim is not loaded
-- **Non-Nix environment**: Lazy.nvim automatically installs and manages plugins
+- **Standalone installation**: Lazy.nvim automatically installs and manages plugins

+This detection works correctly even on systems with Nix installed but not using Nix to manage Neovim plugins.

 ## Troubleshooting